tirzaelise/Afstudeerproject/PROGRESS.md

 ## Thursday 01/06/2017

 The sentence "I do not have any peaches, but I do have limes." is incorrectly classified, because the negation is copied to the limes as well.
 There has to be made a new sentence when there is 'cc' in the parsed sentence.
+I fixed this error by searching for a contradictory "cc", such as 'but' and 'however', and splitting the sentence before and after this coordination.
+Also updated the event_listener code so the robot can only listen if it is not processing the previous sentence for example.

+My public rsa key gets deleted off the Nao when BeHuman ini is uploaded, <a href="http://robotdiary.blogspot.nl/2011/06/transfer-files-tofrom-nao-from-your.html">this</a> is how to put it back.

 Meeting points